-Most of us know about vaccines given to healthy people to help prevent infections, such as measles and mumps.
+Most of us know about vaccines given to healthy people to help prevent infections, such as measles and chicken pox.
 These vaccines use weakened or killed germs like viruses or bacteria to start an immune response in the body.
 Getting the immune system ready to defend against these germs helps keep people from getting infections.

 Vaccines to help prevent cancer

 Many people might not realize it, but some cancers are caused by viruses.
 Vaccines that help protect against infections with these viruses might also help prevent some of these cancers.

 Some strains of the human papilloma virus (HPV) have been linked to cervical, anal, throat, and some other cancers.
 Vaccines against HPV may help protect against some of these cancers.

 People who have chronic (long-term) infections with the hepatitis B virus (HBV) are at higher risk for liver cancer.
 Getting the vaccine to help prevent HBV infection may therefore lower some people’s risk of getting liver cancer.